In this post: Discover a new model that may help you better visualize and understand how to expand your Comfort Zone into your Potential.

-The Obstacles to Expanding Your Comfort Zone
+The 4 Obstacles to Expanding Your Comfort Zone

 This is your Delusion Bubble:

-Your Delusion Bubble is what you think your potential is.
+Your Delusion Bubble is what you think your Potential is.

-It changes all the time.
 When I was in high school, my Delusion Bubble included me being an NBA player.
-Then pre-pretirement it was a CEO of the company I worked at, Procter and Gamble.
-And now it’s becoming some sort of taller, chiller Tim Ferriss.
+Then pre-pretirement, it was being CEO of the company I worked at, Procter and Gamble.
+And now it may be my dreams of becoming some sort of taller, chiller Tim Ferriss.

 Delusion Bubbles are problematic because they aren’t in the same place as our Potential: